Luis Monge (mass murderer): Execution in context

 Luis Jose Monge's was the last execution both in Colorado and in the United States prior to the 1972 Supreme Court decision in Furman v.
 Georgia.
-It would be almost ten years before any state would carry out another execution, the state of Utah executed Gary Gilmore on January 17, 1977.
+It would be almost ten years before any state would carry out another execution; the moratorium ended with the 1976 Supreme Court decision in Gregg v.
+Georgia, in which the Supreme Court upheld several state's death penalty statutes, and when the state of Utah executed Gary Gilmore on January 17, 1977.
+Monge's execution was therefore the last to take place before what historians consider to be the start of the "modern era" of the death penalty, which began with the Gregg ruling and Gilmore's execution.

 The state of Colorado itself took 30 years before it would do so in the execution of Gary Lee Davis, on October 13, 1997.
 Monge's was one of only two executions to occur in the United States in 1967.
 His was also the last execution by gas chamber in Colorado.